Blaizzy/mlx-embeddings/docs/Migrating-A-Formula-To-A-Tap.md

 3. Put a link for each pull request in the other pull request so the maintainers can merge them both at once.

 Congratulations, you've moved a formula to a tap!

+For Homebrew maintainers, formulae should only ever be migrated into and within the Homebrew organisation (e.g. from Homebrew/core to Homebrew/cask, or from a third-party tap to Homebrew/core), and never out of it.